yonkahlon/Zenject/README.md

 Note that you can still run the scene directly, in which case it will default to using "level01".
 This is possible because we are using the InjectOptional flag.

-An alternative way to do this would be to customize the installer itself rather than the LevelHandler class.
+An alternative and arguably cleaner way to do this would be to customize the installer itself rather than the LevelHandler class.
 In this case we can write our LevelHandler class like this (without the [InjectOptional] flag)

     public class LevelHandler : IInitializable
     {